Keep Produce Fresher, Longer

 Don’t keep it long.
 Fruits and vegetables lose flavor at low temperatures.
 Refrigeration dehydrates and saps sugar from produce.
 So plan ahead to buy what you need, and prioritize to use what you buy.

-7. Keep certain fruits and veggies separate
+7. Keep certain fruits and vegetables separate

 Many fruits emit ethylene, an odorless, colorless gas as they ripen.
 This gas will speed the ripening of nearby ethylene-sensitive vegetables, leading to premature spoilage.
 It is best to avoid storing fruits and vegetables near one another.
 Separate them from each other in your refrigerator and on your countertop.